-EQUAL PAY DAY: What You Need to Know about the Gender Wage Gap in 2017
+EQUAL PAY DAY: What You Need to Know about the Gender Wage Gap in 2017 and into 2018 !

 Equal Pay Day 2017 is Tuesday, April 4, marking how far into the year that women must work to earn what men earned in the previous year.
 Women make up almost half of the workforce, are the sole or co-breadwinner in half of American families with children, and are graduating from college at higher rates than men.
 Yet, on average, women continue to earn considerably less than men.
 In 2015, women working full-time, year-round made only 80 cents for every dollar earned by men, a gender wage gap of 20 percent.